cfpb/alertsync/README.md

 $ alertsync upload api_health.yaml
 ```

+## Data format

-The data format corresponds pretty strictly to the API's.
+The data format corresponds pretty strictly to the API's (aside from being YAML instead of JSON).
 A [policy](https://docs.newrelic.com/docs/alerts/rest-api-alerts/new-relic-alerts-rest-api/rest-api-calls-new-relic-alerts#policies) really only has a name, and an "incident preference".
 The remainder of the file are the conditions grouped by type.

 The plain "conditions" refers to [APM, browser, and mobile conditions](https://docs.newrelic.com/docs/alerts/rest-api-alerts/new-relic-alerts-rest-api/rest-api-calls-new-relic-alerts#conditions)